-Allicin is formed when garlic cloves are crushed or chopped, however, since allicin is damaged by heating, it’s best to eat garlic raw for maximum effectiveness.
+When garlic cloves are crushed or chopped then Allicin is formed.
+However, since allicin is damaged by heat, it’s best to eat garlic raw for maximum effectiveness.

-Drink ginger tea, add it to your water kefir and kimchi; fry it off with garlic and onions in coconut oil when making the base for soups, curries, stir fries etc. or add some to your porridge.
+Ginger: drink ginger tea, add it to your water kefir and kimchi; fry it off with garlic and onions in coconut oil when making the base for soups, curries, stir-fries etc. or add some to your porridge.

 No. 4 – Grapefruit Seed Extract

-Grapefruit seed extract is highly effective against a variety of yeasts and molds and is particularly effective against candida overgrowth.
+Grapefruit seed extract is highly effective against a variety of yeasts and moulds and is particularly effective against candida overgrowth.

-Grapefruit seed extract has strong antifungal effects against Candida overgrowth, being able to fight Candida by attacking yeast cells directly, effectively destroying those that have already taken hold in the body.
+Grapefruit seed extract has strong antifungal effects against candida overgrowth and is able to fight Candida by attacking yeast cells directly, effectively destroying those that have already taken hold in the body.

-Grapefruit seed extract is a useful antimicrobial to incorporate into your treatment for Candida overgrowth, plus it boosts the immune system and helps to repair liver cells that may be damaged by the release of toxins in a Die-Off reaction.
+This herb is a useful antimicrobial that helps boosts the immune system and helps to repair liver cells that may be damaged by the release of toxins in a Die-Off reaction.